j-hannes/elm-tutorial/docs/tutorial.md

 advantage is that everybody who checks out and uses our app will build things in the same way.

-So let's go ahead and use Gulp as build system for this purpose:
+So let's go ahead and use [Gulp](http://gulpjs.com) as build system for this purpose (if you haven't already):

-    $ npm install --global gulp # if you haven't already )
+    $ npm install --global gulp

 And then we can create a gulpfile.js where we create some tasks.
 Let's start with the first task to remove the public folder: